matpascaud/microBlogging/README.md

 * Code for cache retrieved from https://medium.com/@sdrzn/swift-4-codable-lets-make-things-even-easier-c793b6cf29e1.
 With more time, I would have prefered to put the cache using CoreData
 * handle errors with messages and the different type of errors (timeout, connectivity....)
 * Add priority for network request
+* Unit tests should be improved as well as the code coverage.